raamdev/independent-publisher/README.md

 First you need to enable **Multi-Author Mode** in *Dashboard → Appearance → Customizer → General Options* .
 With Multi-Author Mode enabled, the theme Header Image (*Dashboard → Appearance → Header Image*) will be placed in the top-left corner on all Single pages.

-### Why is my Author Bio and picture at the top of my home page and not on the side?
-(Or below a blog post?)
+### Why is my Author Bio and picture at the top of my home page (or below a blog post) and not on the side?

 Independent Publisher is a *responsive* theme, which fits the size of your browser depending on the size of your screen.
 If you are on a computer, making your browser window wider will automatically move the Author Bio and picture to the side instead of at the top on your homepage or at the bottom of a blog post.